 TL;DR: Is Microwave Popcorn Bad For You?

-So, is microwave popcorn healthy?
-Unfortunately, most of it is not.
-The bags often come lined with toxic chemicals, and many brands still contain additives that can lead to longterm health concerns (although some of these ingredients have been largely cleaned up over the past decade).
+Unfortunately, most microwave popcorn on the market is not healthy.
+The bags often come lined with toxic chemicals, and many brands still contain additives that can lead to longterm health concerns (although some of these ingredients have been largely phased out over the past decade).

 However, there are plenty of healthier brands to choose from.
 If you’re going to go for microwave popcorn, choose Skinny Pop or Black Jewell.
-Or better yet, just skip the bag and use regular organic popcorn kernels!
+Or better yet, just skip the bag and use regular organic popcorn kernels and make them on the stovetop!

 Related Posts